oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

   + Only traffic matched with security group rules is allowed.
   + When there are no rules defined, all egress traffic is dropped.
   + Rules allowing all egress IP traffic are automatically added to all groups.
-* The DHCP traffic for OVN subnets will have to be explicitly allowed, otherwise, it will be automatically dropped, as a consequence to the above requirements.

 ### Security groups description